 Parameters

-@qb_name: the name of the query block to which the hint is applied.
-This parameter is optional.
+@qb_name: Optional.
+Specifies the query block to apply the hint to.

 Examples

-In the following query, the NO_REPLACE_CONST hint is used to prevent constant propagation query rewriting.
+In the following query example, the NO_REPLACE_CONST hint is used to disable constant propagation query rewrite.

 CREATE TABLE t1(c1 INT PRIMARY KEY, c2 INT, c3 INT);

--- A query that uses the NO_REPLACE_CONST hint to retain the original query conditions.
+-- Query using the NO_REPLACE_CONST hint to maintain the original query conditions

 SELECT /*+no_replace_const*/ c2